-Now you or a loved one may be one of these people struggling with addiction and interested in getting help but you may not think you can spend the time or money.
+Now you or a loved one may be one of these people struggling with addiction and substance abuse is interested in getting help but you may not think you can spend the time or money.

 If this sounds like you know that there are options.
-Both for affordable rehab centers close to where you live and rehab options that will allow you to go to rehab while still receiving treatment.
+Both for affordable rehab centers close to where you live and treatment options that will allow you to go to rehab while still receiving care.

-Typically these kinds of rehabs and drug treatment fall into 2 different categories: inpatient and outpatient rehab.
+Typically these kinds of treatment and drug rehab fall into 2 different categories: inpatient and outpatient rehab.
 If you want to learn the difference between these treatment centers, especially if you’re in Georgia, then check out our guide to Inpatient vs Outpatient Rehab in Athens Georgia.

-Where Do You Stay With Inpatient and Outpatient?
+Where Do You Stay With Inpatient and Outpatient Rehab?

 The main difference between outpatient treatment and inpatient treatments is where you stay during your treatment.

-Inpatient rehab is also called residential rehab is when you go live at a rehab facility and “check in” to receive treatment.
-Essentially when going to inpatient you pause your everyday life to go through rehab.
+Inpatient rehab, also called residential rehab, is when you go live at a facility and “check in” to receive treatment.
+Essentially when receiving inpatient care, you pause your everyday life to go through rehab.